 And the second son he named Ephraim and said,

-In Israelite practice, it was common for the mothers to name their newborns, but Asenath didn’t name their boys.
-According to Genesis 41:51, Joseph named them.
+It was common for Israelite mothers to name their newborns, but Joseph’s wife, Asenath, didn’t name their boys.
+According to Genesis 41:51, Joseph did.

-It wouldn’t have been that surprising if the names he had chosen sounded similar to the one Naomi later called herself in Ruth 1.
-“Call me Mara,” she had said, “for the Almighty has made me very bitter.
-I went away full, but the LORD has brought me back empty. . . the LORD has opposed me, and the Almighty has afflicted me” (vv.
-20–21).
+It wouldn’t have been surprising if Joseph would have chosen a name similar to the one Naomi called herself in Ruth 1.
+“Call me Mara,” she said, “for the Almighty has made me very bitter” (v.
+20).

-Instead, the names Joseph chose focus on two ways Joseph had seen God work in his own suffering: how God had made him forget his hardship and his family (Manasseh), and how God had made him fruitful in his affliction (Ephraim).
+Instead, the names Joseph chose focused on two ways he had seen God work through his own suffering: how God had made him forget his hardship and his family (Manasseh), and how God had made him fruitful in his affliction (Ephraim).

 Both names are a description of God at work in Joseph’s life.
 The Lord was the one responsible for changing his fortune and helping him to prosper in affliction.
-The years spent in a land filled with suffering and uncertainty were the backdrop against which God had been with him and God had blessed him.
-Or super-blessed him, as his second son's name implied.
+The years spent in a land filled with suffering and uncertainty were the backdrop against which God had been with him and blessed him . . . or super-blessed him, as his second son’s name implied.

 Joseph didn’t forget the evil that had been done to him.
 It wasn’t that he no longer remembered his family—we see that a few chapters later when they unexpectedly arrive, and he identifies them first.
-But in the birth of these sons, we see that the memories of the past do not have a hold on him.
+But in the birth of these sons we understand that memories of the past do not have a hold on him.
 As Bible teacher Chuck Swindoll explains: “God made him forget the pain, the anguish of what had happened . . .
-God removed 'the stings' in Joseph's memory and replaced them with waves of gratitude.”
+God removed ‘the stings’ in Joseph’s memory and replaced them with waves of gratitude.”1

 From Grief to Gratitude